Oklahoma governor signs law banning abortion at conception, becomes strictest in the US

 OKLAHOMA CITY (KFOR) – Oklahoma Gov. Kevin Stitt signed a bill into law Wednesday that bans abortion at conception in his state, the strictest anti-abortion law in the nation.

-Stitt signed House Bill 4327, which prohibits physicians from performing abortions at any point in a pregnancy, unless it is necessary to save the pregnant woman’s life.
+Stitt signed House Bill 4327, which prohibits physicians from performing abortions at any point in pregnancy unless necessary to save the pregnant woman’s life.

 The new law immediately went into effect after Stitt signed it.